giobautista/LiteCloud/README.md

     # Install LEMP stack.
     ./install.sh

-    # Add a new Linux user and add domains to the user.
+### Add a new Linux user then add to sudoer (since root is now disabled).

+    # To add user
-    adduser johndoe
+    adduser johnsmith

+    # To add user to sudoer
+    usermod -aG sudo johnsmith

+### Add domain to the user

+    # Add domains to the user
     ./domain.sh add johnsmith yourdomain.com
     ./domain.sh add johnsmith subdomain.yourdomain.com